 If Your Boyfriend Or Girlfriend Still Talks To Their Ex, This Is How To Deal With It

 If you're concerned about your significant other's relationship with their ex, you're totally justified in starting a respectful conversation about it.
-There are effective and ineffective ways to have that discussion, although the way your partner initially reacts could tell you everything you need to know.
+There are effective and ineffective ways to have that discussion, although the way your partner initially reacts could tell you everything you need to know about who they are.
 Before you question your S.O.'s commitment to you, though, you may want to take a look at your own potential biases.

 If you feel weird about the fact that your partner still talks to their ex, that's completely valid.
 You don't want to come off as accusatory (that won't help the conversation progress in a comfortable manner), so consider asking yourself the following questions before you sit down with your S.O.
 Once you know the answers, you can better assess how to deal with the situation.

-Determining whether the communication between your partner and their ex is healthy depends on important factors such as how strong the current relationship is (between you and your partner), how long it's been since the previous relationship ended (between your partner and their ex), and if there are any residual emotions (on your partner's part or on their ex's).
-"For example, it may be more costly to your new relationship to keep in touch with a recent ex even if that person has moved on, because there may be unresolved emotions there," says Dr. QuaVaundra Perry, a licensed psychologist specializing in relationship distress.
+Determining whether the communication between your partner and their ex is healthy depends on important factors, such as how strong the current relationship is (between you and your partner), how long it's been since the previous relationship ended (between your partner and their ex), and if there are any residual emotions (on your partner's part or on their ex's).
+"It may be more costly to your new relationship to keep in touch with a recent ex, even if that person has moved on, because there may be unresolved emotions there," says Dr. QuaVaundra Perry, a licensed psychologist specializing in relationship distress.